-- Review and Finalize Storyboards-participants identify the relationships between the data, the sponsor scenarios, and the components. - Finalize Interface Definition Considerations-given the experimental nature of work during a testbed, some inconsistencies may remain between specifications and interfaces, and between different implementations.
-Participants must expose these conflicts and develop appropriate solutions. - Survey Supporting Database Providers-access to the appropriate data is essential to exercising the initiative architecture and capturing a representative demonstration.
-Participants clearly must assure that the appropriate data exist and are available.

-- Determine Nature and Extent of Holdings-as mentioned previously, OGC Implementation Specification conformant data sources are preferred.
-However, the most important issues are the quality, availability, and interoperability of the datasets. - Manage Supporting Data-On-line supporting data require that the participants identify the data stores, availability, throughput limitations, and ingestion process.
-Successful execution of data pre-staging will require the participants to have a data plan, so valuable time is not lost due to poor planning and preparation. - Incorporate Supporting Databases-based on the data plan, participants must identify how data will migrate into initiative database components to be exercised for the demonstration.
+Review and Finalize Storyboards-participants identify the relationships between the data, the sponsor scenarios, and the components.
+Finalize Interface Definition Considerations-given the experimental nature of work during a testbed, some inconsistencies may remain between specifications and interfaces, and between different implementations.
+Participants must expose these conflicts and develop appropriate solutions.
+Survey Supporting Database Providers-access to the appropriate data is essential to exercising the initiative architecture and capturing a representative demonstration.
+Participants clearly must assure that the appropriate data exist and are excitable. that the appropriate data exist and are available.
+Determine Nature and Extent of Holdings-as mentioned previously, OGC Implementation Specification conformant data sources are preferred.
+However, the most important issues are the quality, availability, and interoperability of the datasets.
+Manage Supporting Data-On-line supporting data require that the participants identify the data stores, availability, throughput limitations, and ingestion process.
+Successful execution of data pre-staging will require the participants to have a data plan, so valuable time is not lost due to poor planning and preparation.
+Incorporate Supporting Databases-based on the data plan, participants must identify how data will migrate into initiative database components to be exercised for the demonstration.

 The design activities will be used by the participants to build and implement prototypes that clearly demonstrate the capabilities of the components by exercising the sponsors' scenarios.
 As a core requirement of the testbed effort, the sponsors have requested that all demonstrations be made available via the Internet, either for presentation purposes, or for use in their internal labs (See WBS task items 9, 10, and 11.2 and their related sub-tasks).
-The component elements of the demonstrations include but are not limited to the following: